Oktopuce/site_generator/Documentation/Administrators/Index.rst

 #.
 If FE group creation is needed :

    - Create a folder page for FE group creation
-   - Set FE group folder pid in Typoscript Constants : pidFeGroup
+   - Set FE group folder pid in TypoScript Constants : pidFeGroup

 #.
 Then you can call the wizard on 'Sites Pid' pages

-Set pidFeGroup in Typoscript Constants :
+Set pidFeGroup in TypoScript Constants :

 .. code-block:: typoscript